 A rich, creamy chocolate orange cheesecake that combines the bright, citrusy flavor of orange zest and orange flavoring with a luxuriously smooth chocolate filling.
-This decadent cheesecake has an Oreo cookie crust and is dressed up with a decorative cocoa stencil and crowned with candied oranges.
+This decadent cheesecake has an Oreo cookie crust and is dressed up with a decorative cocoa stencil and crowned with dried oranges.
 This cheesecake recipe pairs a water bath with a lower temperature bake to ensure no cheesecake cracking occurs.

 Whenever I think of orange and chocolate together, I remember the foil wrapped Terry's chocolate oranges made of orange flavored chocolate wedges attached at the middle.
 You'd whack the orange on the counter to separate all the pieces.
 While novel, the quality of the chocolate never lived up to my expectations.
 This orange chocolate cheesecake is my way of capturing all the best parts of the chocolate orange, with none of the lackluster waxy taste.

 I've always loved the combination of orange and chocolate.
-Candied orange peels dipped in dark chocolate, chocolate orange truffles, the aforementioned chocolate oranges, a simple one layer chocolate orange cake, these dark chocolate blood orange ice cream sandwiches...
+Dried orange slices dipped in dark chocolate, chocolate orange truffles, a simple one layer chocolate orange cake, these dark chocolate blood orange ice cream sandwiches...
 Juicy sweet bursts of citrus pair so well with the creamy flavor of good chocolate.

 This chocolate orange cheesecake recipe has the formal presence for a holiday table, but would be equally welcome in warmer months (perhaps with a generous spoonful of orange liqueur spiked whipped cream).
 It's incredibly rich, yet zesty and fresh.